ornl-training/ornl-training.github.io/programming.md

 Python:

 * Introduction to Python 3.5
-* The NumPy and Pandas data analysis libraries
+* Array programming with NumPy
-* The Jupyter and PyDev development environments
+* The IPython and PyDev development environments

 C++: